Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/04-working-with-details.md

 ## Matching Search Terms in Subcomponents

-One of the most powerful features of the Package Manager is the ability to search within subcomponents:
+One of the most powerful features of the Marketplace is the ability to search within subcomponents:

 ### How Subcomponent Matching Works

 1. Enter a search term in the search box
-2. The Package Manager searches through all subcomponent names and descriptions
+2. The Marketplace searches through all subcomponent names and descriptions
 3. Packages with matching subcomponents remain visible in the results
 4. The details section automatically expands for packages with matches
 5. Matching subcomponents are highlighted and marked with a "match" badge